Build Products.

 Why are both PMF and PCF important?

-Achieving Product-Market Fit (PMF)means your product is loved by the market, but without Product-Company Fit (PCF), your company may struggle to deliver, scale, or evolve that product.
+Achieving Product-Market Fit (PMF) means your product is loved by the market, but without Product-Company Fit (PCF), your company may struggle to deliver, scale, or evolve that product before competitors catch up.
 Together, they create a solid foundation for sustainable growth and long-term success.

 What is Product-Company Fit (PCF)?